 To ensure that content from our site is presented in the most effective manner for you and for your computer;

 To provide you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes;

 To carry out our obligations arising from any contracts entered into between you and us;

 To allow you to participate in interactive features of our service, when you choose to do so; and

 3. Uses made of the information

-The Data Protection Act 1988 gives you the right to access information held about you.
+The GDPR and The Data Protection Act 2018 gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
+These requests are free to make in most circumstances.
+More information about your rights under the legislation can be found here